-- A. Each Neighborhood Unit shall assign at least 22 percent of its area to Open Space.
-Figure 2.2 contains recommendations on how large, contiguous Open Spaces can be created across independently owned tracts of land. - B. Property owners are encouraged to work with adjacent property owners and the City to create the larger parks.
+- A. Figure 2.2 contains recommendations on how large, contiguous Open Spaces can be created across independently owned tracts of land. - B. Property owners should work with adjacent property owners and the City to create the larger parks.
 One possibility is to require developers to build the park facilities and then be reimbursed for the construction costs, although not for the land dedication.
-The parks can then be dedicated to the City or maintained by an HOA. - C. Figure 2.2 illustrates recommended locations for Civic buildings (fire station and school).
+The parks can then be dedicated to the City or maintained by an HOA. - C. Figure 2.2 illustrates recommended locations for Civic buildings (fire station and school). - D. Each Neighborhood Unit shall contain at least one Open Space (not a Playground) and that Open Space shall be within 800 feet of the geographic center of the Neighborhood.